 P.E and school sport play a very important part in the life of St. Mary’s School.
 We believe that P.E and school sport contribute to the holistic development of our children and through participation, our children build and learn more about key values such as respect, unity, co-operation and kindness for themselves and others.

-We are therefore delighted that once again in 2018/19 that we will be able to use the approximate £9000 sport premium funding to support the development of P.E.
+We are therefore delighted that in 2019/20 that we will be able to use the approximate £18,000 sport premium funding to support the development of P.E and play equipment.
 We have been able to provide all classes from Reception to Year 6 with a weekly coached P.E session, which has been led by a specialist P.E teacher from All for Sport;this has also enabled staff to further develop their skills in teaching PE.

 Pupil evaluations of the coached P.E sessions:

 “I really like the teamwork that we had to use to play the variety of games”

 “We learned so many new games – tag rugby and basketball were my favourites”